CrazyPython/boinc-heroku/README.md

 # BOINC on Heroku

-This is a simple app that deploys to two Heroku dynos to work on Universe@Home, supporting free plans.
+This is a simple app that deploys to a Heroku dyno to work on Universe@Home, supporting free plans.
 Be aware that this currently contributes to my account.

 [![Deploy](https://www.herokucdn.com/deploy/button.svg)](https://heroku.com/deploy)